XiansAiPlatform/XiansAi.PublicDocs/docs/n-encyclopedia/llm-completion.md

 # Chat Completion

-The Xians platform provides a simple chat completion capability through the `SemanticRouterHub.ChatCompletionAsync` method.
+The Xians platform provides a simple chat completion capability through the `SemanticRouterHub.ChatCompletionAsync` static method.
 This functionality allows you to send a direct prompt to an LLM and receive a response without the complexity of system prompts or chat history.

 ## Overview